 This last point can reduce self-employment tax liability, provided you calculate salary and dividends/distributions properly.
 This is to keep you from paying yourself an overly low salary and prevent companies from not paying self-employment taxes.

 If you need help understanding S corporation qualifications, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.